Best WordPress hosting of 2021: top 8 options to choose from

 SiteGround tops the list of best WordPress hosting for offering truly WordPress-catered services.
 Its whole hosting platform is focused on the CMS, offering custom management, security, and speed solutions to make it even more powerful.

 - For starters, you get all of the basics – auto WordPress installation, updates, and migration services.
+The auto-setup process will also help you launch a website in mere minutes.

 - Additionally, management features include WordPress staging – you can create a copy of your site to test out changes securely and easily.
+Also, it's possible to add collaborator accounts for your designers/developers.
+This way, they don't need to share the same account details.

 - Performance features are also focused on WordPress – SiteGround has its own pre-configured caching system, PHP setup (Ultrafast PHP), and plugin for on-site optimizations.
+This altogether makes the host one of the fastest WordPress hosting providers.

 - Last but not least, 24/7 customer support team, which is available via live chat, phone, and tickets, are absolute pros when it comes to WordPress issues.